Society Prospects for the 2020-21 Season

 If you participate in any of the shows, let us know about your experience at email@example.com.
 Your comments could be useful for any future events of this type.

-02-12-2020: This is the latest email from Simon Hughes with details of the next meeting:
+23-02-2021: The latest email from Simon Hughes with details of the meeting with Monty Panesar on Wednesday 24th February at 7pm.

 Ray Smith and the Second World War